erikns/webpoll/README.md

 Before building the Java code and packaging into web archive, make sure the configuration is in place.

+### Dependencies
+The software is written to work with PostgreSQL as the database backend.
+As such, the database is required to be running for the application to function.

 ### Configuration
 The runtime configuration is specified in several .xml-files in `src/main/web/WEB-INF`.